jamesyang124/play-with-category-theory/chapter2.md

 2. Objects are **types**.
 4. Morphisms are **functions**.
 5. Morphisms take a type and return another type are **type constructors**.
-6. Morphisms take a type and return a value of that type are **value constructors**.
+6. Morphisms that return a value of that type are **value constructors**.
 7. Morphisms take a function and return another function are **higher-order functions**.
 8. **Typeclasses**, along with the polymorphism they provide, make a nice way of capturing the fact that in category theory **things are often defined over a number of objects at once**.